reductive-group/reductive-group.github.io/_posts/2026-02-28-Syllables.md

 ## Short vowels need codas

 Really this is the same principle as the first: it’s awkward to pronounce a short vowel the at the end of a word, and in rook script that is reflected on the syllable level.
-Officially, however, it’s less important to avoid ending a syllable on a short vowel than to avoid awkward consonant clusters, and the rule has more exceptions.
+Officially, however, it’s less important to avoid ending a syllable on a short vowel than to avoid awkward consonant clusters, so the vowel rule has more exceptions.

-The list of vowels that always need codas is e, a, and u.
-The letters that can represent the weak vowel, i and ə, do not need codas in unstressed syllables.
-In stressed syllables, however, they do need a coda.
+The vowels that always need codas are e, a, and u.
+In stressed syllables, the letters i and ə do as well, though in unstressed syllables they represent the weak vowel which does not need a coda.
 Note that o does not need a coda, even though it is often referred to as a short vowel.

 Some examples of syllable boundaries determined by vowel checking: